-All you have to do is install and activate this plugin and it’ll get to work adjusting your site’s settings.
+All you have to do is install and activate this plugin and it’ll get to work adjusting your website’s settings.

 3. Verify Your Certificate is Active

-To check your site open up your web browser and type in the HTTP version of your website.
-You should then see this redirect to the HTTPS version of your site.
-Your new URL should have a green padlock next to it and your URL will read “https://“.
+To check your site, open up your web browser and type in the HTTP version of your website in the address bar.
+You should then see this redirect to the HTTPS version of your website.
+Your new URL should have a green lock icon next to it and your URL will read “https://“.